 - This medicine has alcohol in it.
 Talk with the doctor.

 - This medicine interacts with many other drugs.
-The chance of Sandimmune's side effects may be raised or how well this medicine works may be lowered.
+The chance of Sandimmune (cyclosporine injection)'s side effects may be raised or how well Sandimmune (cyclosporine injection) works may be lowered.
 The chance of the other drugs' side effects may also be raised.
 This may include very bad, life-threatening, or deadly side effects.
-Check with your doctor and pharmacist to make sure that it is safe for you to take Sandimmune with all of your other drugs (prescription or OTC, natural products, vitamins).
+Check with your doctor and pharmacist to make sure that it is safe for you to take Sandimmune (cyclosporine injection) with all of your other drugs (prescription or OTC, natural products, vitamins).

-- A very bad and sometimes deadly brain problem called posterior reversible encephalopathy syndrome (PRES) has happened with Sandimmune.
+- A very bad and sometimes deadly brain problem called posterior reversible encephalopathy syndrome (PRES) has happened with Sandimmune (cyclosporine injection).
 Call your doctor right away if you have signs like feeling confused, lowered alertness, change in eyesight, loss of eyesight, seizures, or very bad headache.

 - Take good care of your teeth.
 See a dentist often.

 - Watch for gout attacks.

 - If you are 65 or older, use Sandimmune (cyclosporine injection) with care.
 You could have more side effects.

 - Use with care in children.
 Talk with the doctor.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.
 If you are pregnant or you get pregnant while taking Sandimmune (cyclosporine injection), call your doctor right away.

 Use Sandimmune (cyclosporine injection) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as an infusion into a vein over a period of time.